cqs-data61/DeepTaster/README.md

 ## To run

-#### target model Generation
+#### Step 1: Target model Generation
 Training victim/suspect models need GPU and lots of time.
-You can freely use pre-trained models in [/models/victims/](https://github.com/qkrtjsgp08/DeepTaster/tree/main/models/victims) or train model using the below commands.
+You can freely use pre-trained models in [URL](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3).
+You can download models from the [URL](https://drive.google.com/drive/folders/1hWS5VssqjE0284YfL4mI9wJSTHyNsuN3) and put them into the *models* folder or can simply run *model.ipynb*.

+If you want to generate your own models, use the below commands.

 ```python
 $ python train.py --dataset cifar10 --architecture Resnet18 --epochs 100